your French knitting companion

 Pattern schematic showing interpolation between two sizes

-If your target size is between two sizes in a pattern, you can sometimes interpolate:
+If your target size falls between two sizes in a pattern, you can often interpolate:

 • Size M: 200 stitches, Size L: 220 stitches

-• You need Size M.5: approximately 210 stitches
+• You need approximately Size M.5: about 210 stitches

 An Easier Alternative

-Tools like La Maille take a different approach: instead of modifying an existing pattern, you input your measurements and gauge, and get a pattern generated specifically for you.
-No math required on your end.
+Tools like La Maille take a fundamentally different approach: instead of modifying an existing pattern, you input your measurements and gauge, and receive a pattern generated specifically for your body.
+No manual math required.
+This is especially useful when:

-• You're not confident in your pattern math
+• You're not yet confident in your pattern math

-• You want to recreate a sweater you saw (not from a pattern)
+• You want to recreate a sweater you saw (not from an existing pattern)

-• You want to try multiple sizes quickly
+• You want to try multiple size variations quickly without recalculating from scratch each time

 Frequently Asked Questions